Release Engineer Jobs in USA with Visa Sponsorship

 Does a release engineer role qualify for H-1B sponsorship?

 Yes.
 Release engineer is widely recognized as a specialty occupation because the role requires at least a bachelor's degree in a specific technical field such as computer science or software engineering.
-USCIS has approved H-1B petitions for this title consistently, particularly when the petition clearly documents responsibilities like CI/CD pipeline management, build automation, and deployment orchestration rather than general IT support.
+USCIS has approved H-1B visa petitions for this title consistently, particularly when the petition clearly documents responsibilities like CI/CD pipeline management, build automation, and deployment orchestration rather than general IT support.

 What degree do I need for a release engineer to sponsor my H-1B?